nahidthenh/media-wipe/README.txt

 * Caching for improved performance
 * Configurable operation limits

+**WordPress Compatibility:**

+* Fully tested with WordPress 6.7.1 (latest version)
+* Compatible with WordPress 5.0 and above
+* Works with PHP 7.4 to 8.3
+* Multisite compatible

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/media-wipe` directory, or install the plugin through the WordPress plugins screen directly.